awslabs/landing-zone-accelerator-on-aws/source/mkdocs/docs/developer-guide/scripts.md

 ## Configuration Validator

 The accelerator has a helper script that runs config validation on a provided configuration directory.
 This script is run during the Build stage of the pipeline, but may also be run locally if the development toolchain is installed.
+Assume management account credentials when run locally.

 **Example usage of the CLI:**
 ```